rppelayo/arduino-self-balancing-robot/README.md

 This repo includes the library needed to build the robot.

-Credits to the original creator of these libraries MPU6050
+Credits to the original creator of these libraries:
-  PID
+  MPU6050,
+  PID,
   LMotorController